MTV Might Reboot ‘The Hills,’ But…Uh, These Key Cast Members Could Be No-Shows

-MTV Might Reboot 'The Hills,' But It A Few Key Cast Members Could Be Missing
+MTV Might Reboot 'The Hills,' But A Few Key Cast Members Could Be Missing

 Well, they did say "the rest is still unwritten."
 After months of speculation, Us Weekly confirmed on Wednesday, June 6, that MTV might reboot The Hills.
 But grab your waterproof mascara because not all of your faves want to release their inhibitions again: Most — but not all — of the main cast is on board, the magazine also reported.
 (MTV declined to comment on the reboot's development.)